ZealanL/RLGym-PPO-Guide/README.md

 The golden value for this seems to be near `0.01`.

-`gae_gamma`: This is a decay coefficient for how rewards are spread over time.
-The way this interacts with rewards is complicated, so I won't try to explain it all here.

 `policy_lr`/`critic_lr`: The learning rate for the policy and critic.
 If you have experience in supervised ML, this means the same thing.
 I recommend keeping them the same unless you know what you're doing.

 Bigger values increase how much the policy and critic change during learning.